Zapfenkiller/USB-Userport/Host-Demo/codeblocks/DemoApp/README.md

 Con: Every application delivery must be bundled with the DLL.

 For debugging purposes the DLL approach is quite fine.
-BTW: Even a debud build of the application does not need a debug build of the wxWidgets.
+BTW: Even a debug build of the application does not need a debug build of the wxWidgets.
 Just a wxWidgets release build is what we want here.